TestCentricity/testcentricity_web/README.md

 ---
 ## UIElements

-`PageObjects` and `PageSections` are typically made up of **UI Element** like text fields, check boxes, select lists (combo boxes), radio buttons, tables, ordered and unordered lists, buttons, images, HTML5 video objects, HTML5 audio objects, etc.
+`PageObjects` and `PageSections` are typically made up of UI elements like text fields, check boxes, select lists (combo boxes), radio buttons, tables, ordered and unordered lists, buttons, images, HTML5 video or audio player objects, etc.
-**UI Elements** are declared and instantiated within the class definition of the `PageObject` or `PageSection` in which they are contained.
+UI elements are declared and instantiated within the class definition of the `PageObject` or `PageSection` in which they are contained.
 With TestCentricity Web, all UI elements are based on the `UIElement` class.